WPH-Bootcamp/challenge-3-buntoro7/readme.md

 # Description

-In this challenge, you'll build a command-line application using JavaScript that acts as a simple calculator and a basic data analyzer.
-This challenge is designed to reinforce your understanding of core JavaScript concepts, including variables (var, let, const), data types, explicit and implicit type conversions, basic math operators, conditional statements (if/else, ternary, logical operators), loops (while, for), switch statements, and functions (function declarations, expressions, and arrow functions).
+In this Challenge, I build a command-line application using javascript for a simple calculator and basic data analyzer.
+I use variables (Let and const), data types, explicit and implicit type conversation, basic math operators, conditional statements such as if/else, ternary, logical operators, loop such as while and for, also switch statements, and functions such as function declaration, expresions and arrow functions.

-You will be given a basic project structure, and your task will be to implement the logic to handle user input, perform calculations, and analyze the resulting data.
+I also add the index.html to execute index.js, because I want to combine the  javascript and html, to improve my challenge.

 # Folder Structure